Encouraging active transport and active environments

 - sufficient green space;

-- recreational areas and other open spaces (e.g. skate board parks and walking trails).
+- recreational areas and other open spaces (such as skate board parks and walking trails); and

 - access to active transport such as walking, cycling, jogging, using a scooter or public transport.

 We actively contribute to local and regional planning strategies and decisions on open and recreational spaces, urban planning, transport, walking and cycling strategies and sustainability issues.

 One of the easiest ways to incorporate physical activity into your life is to walk or cycle for everyday transport.
 Te Mana Ora | Community and Public Health staff promote active transport within the community and in education settings and workplaces, in the following ways:

-- supporting Workplace Travel Plans and School Travel Plans (South Canterbury only);
+- supporting School Travel Plans (South Canterbury only);

 - promoting and developing strategies to encourage safe and user friendly facilities for active transport within the community;

 - ensuring disadvantaged populations have access to safe active transport opportunities; and

 Addressing active transport concerns and issues